 Futures and Options are contract-based trading instruments that do not create ownership.
 These instruments are called futures because the contract is based on a price that the asset will be valued at a time in the future and the buyer will have to buy the asset that is being traded at a value that has been agreed upon in the contract as soon as the contract matures.

-While previously, futures and options were only associated with indices in the Indian stock market, they are now a major part of the Indian stock exchange with almost all individual stocks having a futures component.
+While previously, F&O were only associated with indices in the Indian stock market, they are now a major part of the Indian stock exchange with almost all individual stocks having a futures component.

 What are Futures and Options and why to trade in them?

 Futures and options are nothing else but a contract derivative of an asset that can be traded in the stock market.
-This instrument is named so because the contract that guides trading in Futures and Options is set in the future.
+This instrument is named so because the contract that guides trading in both is set in the future.

 That is the buyer promises to buy the traded asset from the seller at a future date based on a certain fixed price.
 This rate would still hold good until the maturity period of the contract even if the market price of the traded commodity rises.

 If the price of the commodity in the market rises, the buyer can still buy the commodity from the seller at the fixed price and then sell the commodity to someone else at the higher market price.

 That is in this scenario, the buyer makes a profit, and the seller suffers a loss.
 If the price of the said commodity goes down in the market, the seller makes a profit, and the buyer suffers a loss.

 The return on investment for F&O can be very high and that is why they have emerged as a popular investment option among traders and investors.

 How to start trading in futures and options?